Es ist ein Ros entsprungen

 The hymn has its roots in an unknown author before the 17th century.
-It first appeared in print in 1599 and has since been published with a varying number of verses and in several translations.
+It first appeared in print in 1599 in Cologne and has since been published with a varying number of verses and in several translations.
 It is most commonly sung to a melody harmonized by the German composer Michael Praetorius in 1609.
 The hymn's popularity endures in the 20th and 21st centuries.

 Meaning

 The hymn was originally written with two verses that describe the fulfilment of the prophecy of Isaiah foretelling the birth of Jesus.
 It emphasizes the royal genealogy of Jesus and Christian messianic prophecies.
 The hymn describes a rose sprouting from the stem of the Tree of Jesse, a symbolic device that depicts the descent of Jesus from Jesse of Bethlehem, the father of King David.
 The image was especially popular in medieval times, and it features in many works of religious art from the period.
 It has its origin in the Book of Isaiah:

 The second verse of the hymn, written in the first person, then explains to the listener the meaning of this symbolism: That Mary, the mother of Jesus, is the rose that has sprung up to bring forth the Christ child, represented as a small flower ("das Blümlein").
 The German text affirms that Mary is a "pure maiden" ("die reine Magd"), emphasizing the doctrine of the Virgin birth of Jesus.
 In Theodore Baker's 1894 English translation, on the other hand, the second verse indicates that the rose symbolizes the infant Christ.

 Since the 19th century, other verses have been added, both in German and in translation.